rollercodester/spa-tools/packages/api-client/README.md

 View the [@spa-tools documentation site](https://rollercodester.github.io/spa-tools/) for complete reference.

 ## Contributing

 If you're interested in contributing to @spa-tools, please first create an issue on the [@spa-tools monorepo in GitHub](https://github.com/rollercodester/spa-tools) or comment on an already open issue.
 From there we can discuss the feature or bugfix you're interested in and how best to approach it.
-In terms of workflow, we use the standard approach of forking the repo, creating a PR, and merging after tesing/approval.

 ### Unit Test Coverage

 All packages in @spa-tools require 100% unit test coverage.
 This is a condition for all PRs to be merged whether you're adding a new feature or fixing a bug.

-The only exception is when native code is being wrapped and coverage is either not possible or redundant, which can be discussed on a case-by-case basis during the approval process.

 ## License